 If a vendor sells potentially hazardous goods at a location within St. Charles County, they must be inspected and licensed by Division of Environmental Health and Protection sanitarians.
 Potentially hazardous goods are any foods that can support the rapid and progressive growth of harmful organisms.

 A temporary food establishment, farmers market or mobile food unit license IS REQUIRED for vendors at farmers markets who sell or give away:

 - Meats - Product must also be USDA or Missouri Department of Agriculture certified, properly labeled and packaged, safely transported and held at required temperatures.

 - Fish and fowl must be properly labeled, have all required state or federal permits and be transported and held at proper temperatures

-A permit is not required for farmers market vendors who sell:
+A license is not required for farmers market vendors who sell:

 - Whole Uncut Produce (Fruits and Vegetables)

 - Nuts in the shell

 - Jams, Jellies, Apple Butter and Honey (As long as they’re properly labeled)